 Brumidi helped support his family with the coffee shop inherited from his father.
 He also served as captain in the civic guard authorized by Pius IX, but when the pope fled the city, and a republic was declared in 1849, Brumidi was caught up in the revolution when he removed valuable objects from church buildings for safekeeping.
 After the pope returned to power, Brumidi was among many arrested and accused of serious crimes.
 Despite numerous testimonies in his favor, and after 13 months of incarceration, he was sentenced to 18 years in prison.
 The pope pardoned him with the understanding that he would be leaving for America, where he was promised work in planned churches.

 Arriving in New York in September 1852, Brumidi immediately applied for citizenship, which he was granted in 1857.
 He undertook private portrait and domestic commissions as well as painting altarpieces and murals in numerous churches.
-Beginning in 1855, Brumidi decorated walls and ceilings in the U.S. Capitol Building, first demonstrating his skill with a trial fresco in H-144 (now the House Appropriations Committee Room).
+Beginning in 1855, Brumidi decorated walls and ceilings in the U.S. Capitol Building, first demonstrating his skill with a trial fresco in H-144 (then the House Committee on Agriculture Room, now the House Appropriations Committee Room).
 He worked with teams of artists to carry out his designs, executing all of the true frescoes himself.
 His murals combine classical and allegorical subjects with portraits and scenes from American history and tributes to American values and inventions.
 Brumidi designed and executed murals for the Hall of the House of Representatives (now in H-117), the Senate Committee on Naval Affairs room (S-127), the Senate Military Affairs Committee room (S-128), the Senate Library (S-211, later the post office), the office of the Senate Sergeant at Arms (S-212), the Senate Reception Room (S-213), the President’s Room (S-216), other office spaces, and the Senate first-floor corridors (now known as the Brumidi Corridors).